jvalverde96/apply-digital-backend-test/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```cd your repository folder```

+2. run ```npm install or yarn add``` to install all dependencies locally.

-2. Set Up Environment Variables: Create a .env file in the project root and add the following variables:
+3. Set Up Environment Variables: Create a .env file in the project root and add the following variables:

 ```